Enquil/CodeInstitute-Project-2/README.md

 ---

 ### Overarching Design
-  * One "window"(main div) contains everything, text is generated with JavaScript.
+  * One "window"(main div) contains everything, text is generated with JavaScript, kept everything very center and minimal.
-  * As simple as possible to start playing, pick a username, a category, a difficulty and you're off.
+  * As simple as possible to start playing, pick username, category, difficulty and you're off.
   * Statistics for current session

-### Colours
+#### Colours
   * Background is Liberty #6457A6
   * Text is White #FFFFFF
   * Button background is #0C1713
   * On hover, button background will turn to #42BFDD and the text will become black #000000

+###